-We have audited the financial statements of the Federal Financing Bank, which comprise the statements of financial position as of September 30, 2023 and 2022, and the related statements of income and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Federal Financing Bank, which comprise the statements of financial position as of September 30, 2024 and 2023, and the related statements of income, changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Federal Financing Bank as of September 30, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Federal Financing Bank as of September 30, 2024 and 2023, and the results of its operations and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.